bcit-ci/CodeIgniter/user_guide_src/source/libraries/email.rst

 	.. method:: print_debugger([$include = array('headers', 'subject', 'body')])

 		:param	array	$include: Which parts of the message to print out
+		:returns:	Formatted debug data
-		:returns: string
+		:rtype:	string

 		Returns a string containing any server messages, the email headers, and the email messsage.
 Useful for debugging.